T O M F E R R E R O

 Workshops & Lectures

-2016 Workshop Given: Primitive Casting Techniques.
-Sunbury Shores Arts & Nature Centre, Saint Andrews,
+2016 Workshop Given: Primitive Casting Techniques – Sunbury Shores Arts and Nature Centre.
+Saint Andrews, New Brunswick, Canada

-2016 Lecture: Mace, Concept to Completion & Design Theory– The University of Maine at Augusta
+2016 Lecture: Mace, Concept to Completion – University of Maine at Augusta, Augusta, Maine

 2016 Lecture: Mace, Concept to Completion – Artsworth, Ellsworth, Maine